f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

 Conclusion
 **************
-By deploying Distributed Cloud Services site on VMware ESXi things become easier to discover the services running in private networks to the F5 XC global network and makes a pathway to easily connect to the applications running in Public Clouds.
+F5 XC supports deploying its services across different private cloud platforms like openstack, this helps to connect its applications running in then to the F5 XC global network and protect the application.
+This gives feasibility to the organizations to utilize the services running across different cloud platforms in an easy manner.